Prosthodontist inWoodland Hills, CA

 Why should I see a Prosthodontist over a regular dentist?

 Experience.
 As a oral prosthetics doctor, we have additional experience both in education and in the number of hours we have spent performing procedures replacing teeth.
 You can visit a dentist who tends to focus on preventative care and only replaces teeth occasionally, or you can visit a oral prosthetics doctor who spends a significant amount of time doing so.

-Check out what others are saying about our implant dental services on Yelp: Prosthodontist Woodland Hills
+Check out what others are saying about our prosthodonist services on Yelp: Prosthodontist in Woodland Hills, CA

 What types of procedures does a Prosthodontist perform?

 As a Prosthodontist, we can perform a variety of procedures to replace your missing teeth.
 This includes the more traditional option of dentures.
 We find that some patients still prefer to wear dentures as either a temporary or permanent tooth replacement.
 Whether this decision is made for convenience or budgetary reasons, we can ensure your dentures will be created in a way that looks like a natural set of teeth and that the fit is snug and secure for maximum comfort.
 Another tooth replacement solution is a dental bridge.
 In this procedure, we place dental crowns on the two teeth surrounding the missing one.
 These crowns serve as anchors to hold the bridge and new tooth in place.
 This solution is semi-permanent, remains in place, and provides you with a stable chewing surface while restoring the appearance of your smile.